 Applications for appointment are made directly to the relevant cemetery trust.
-The applicant is required to complete the (the application form) and submit it to the trust for consideration.
-If the trust endorses the application, the trust chairperson is required to complete Part H and Part I of the application form.
+The applicant (including a member seeking reappointment) is required to complete the application for appointment to a Class B cemetery trust (the application form) and submit it to the trust for consideration.
+If the trust endorses the application, the trust chairperson (or an authorised person if the chairperson is unavailable) is required to complete Part F (where applicable) and Part G of the application form.

 Note: Applicants must complete the current application form.
 Previous versions of the application form will not be accepted.

-All applicants seeking appointment to a Class B cemetery trust are required to read the and declare on the application form that they agree to the application terms contained therein.
+All applicants seeking appointment to a Class B cemetery trust are required to read the application guidelines for appointment to a Class B cemetery trust and declare on the application form that they agree to the application terms contained therein.
 This document contains important information about the department’s use of personal information, probity checks and conflicts of interest.

 Role of the trust